Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Minor merger models -- GalMer database

 For this work, we consider a set of giant-dwarf minor merger models with varying morphology for the host galaxy (see Table~\ref{table:key_param}).
+In GalMer simulations, the orientation of an individual galaxy in the orbital plane is described completely by the spherical coordinates, $i_1$, $i_2$, $\Phi_1$, and $\Phi_2$ \citep[for details, see fig.~3 of ][]{Chillingarianetal2010}.
+However, the GalMer library provides only one orbital configuration for the giant-dwarf interaction, characterised by $i_1 =33^{\circ}$ and $i_2 =130^{\circ}$ \citep{Chillingarianetal2010}.
+We point out that this choice of inclination angle is in compliance with the expectation for a random distribution of inclinations between orbital planes and halo spins.
+Furthermore, using a high-resolution cosmological simulation, \citet{KhochfarandBurkert2006} showed that the distribution of the angle between the orbital plane of the satellite and the spin plane of the halo follows a sinus function; thus, justifying our choice of $33^{\circ}$ inclination \citep[for further details, see][]{Chillingarianetal2010}.

-The GalMer library provides only one orbital configuration for the giant-dwarf interaction, characterised by $i_1 =33^{\circ}$ and $i_2 =130^{\circ}$ \citep{Chillingarianetal2010}.
-For consistency, any merger model is referred as a unique string `{\sc [host galaxy][satellite galaxy][orbit ID][orbital spin]33}'. {\sc [host galaxy]} and {\sc [satellite galaxy]} denote the corresponding morphology types whereas {\sc [orbit ID]} denotes the orbit number as assigned in the GalMer library, and {\sc [orbital spin]} denotes the orbital spin vector (`dir' for direct and `ret' for retrograde orbits).
+For consistency, any merger model is referred as a unique string `{\sc [host galaxy][satellite galaxy][orbit ID][orbital spin]33}'. {\sc [host galaxy]} and {\sc [satellite galaxy]} denote the corresponding morphology types. {\sc [orbit ID]} denotes the orbit number as assigned in the GalMer library, and {\sc [orbital spin]} denotes the orbital spin vector (`dir' for direct and `ret' for retrograde orbits).
 The number `33' refers to $i_1 =33^{\circ}$ which is constant for all minor mergers considered here.
 The same sense of nomenclature is used throughout the paper, unless stated otherwise.

 We define the epoch of merger, $T_{\rm mer}$, when the distance between the centre of mass of two galaxies becomes close to zero.
-Table.~\ref{table:key_param} contains the epochs of pericentre passages and the epoch of merger, $T_{\rm mer}$ for all minor merger models used for this work.
-Also, the epochs of the first and the second pericetre passages ($T_{1,\rm peri}$, $T_{2,\rm peri}$) for these models are mentioned in Table~\ref{table:key_param}.
+Table.~\ref{table:key_param} contains the epoch of merger, $T_{\rm mer}$, for all minor merger models used for this work.
+Also, the epochs of the first and the second pericenter passages ($T_{1,\rm peri}$, $T_{2,\rm peri}$) for these models are mentioned in Table~\ref{table:key_param}.